 First, for housing costs to go down, we must build enough housing not only to meet current demand but also to meet any future demand.
 Over the next ten years, 635,000 new people will move to the Austin Metro region, while 128,000 new Austinites will be born here.
 To make sure all of these people have somewhere to live, we will need to build over 300,000 additional homes.
 And if we want housing costs to go down, we’ll need to build even more.

 Next, unless we want to force all of these people to constantly drive on I-35 or Mopac, we must build the majority of this new housing compactly in the urban core.
 Today an average metro-resident travels over 180 miles in their car every week, which is why transportation causes 36% of Austin’s 13.5 metric tons of CO2 emissions.
 To reduce these numbers and prevent paving over the Hill Country and the consequent flooding and water quality concerns, we must create new public transit options.
-However, for any new mobility plan to work, we must build far more new housing in core neighborhoods and along major transit corridors.
+However, for any new mobility plan to work, we must build floor to area ratio more new housing in core neighborhoods and along major transit corridors.

 Finally, to build integrated, diverse, complete and accessible communities with opportunities that are open to everyone, we must build a variety of housing, amenities, and businesses for everyone in every neighborhood in Austin.
 Today Austinites have to travel all over the city to drop off their children at daycare centers and schools, to shop for groceries, and to take care of elderly parents, all on top of driving just to get to work.
 To lessen these burdens we must build essential services within neighborhoods where people can easily walk to them.